docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 -  ``ParagraphJustification.FULL_JUSTIFY_LASTLINE_FULL``
 -  ``ParagraphJustification.MULTIPLE_JUSTIFICATIONS``

-Text layer with mixed justification values will be read as `ParagraphJustification.MULTIPLE_JUSTIFICATIONS`
+Text layers with mixed justification values will be read as ``ParagraphJustification.MULTIPLE_JUSTIFICATIONS``, but setting a TextDocument to use this value will result in ``ParagraphJustification.CENTER_JUSTIFY`` instead.

 ----